Toronto hospital baby deaths: Police investigation and inquiry

-Susan Nelles was arrested and charged with murder, but a judge acquitted her at the preliminary hearing stage and the case never went to trial, partly because she had not been on duty during one death for which the judge decided to be an additional murder, and for more than one nurse to have been involved in a series of motiveless murders strained credulity.
+Susan Nelles was arrested and charged with murder, but a judge acquitted her at the preliminary hearing stage and the case never went to trial, partly because she had not been on duty during one death which the judge decided to be an additional murder, and for more than one nurse to have been involved in a series of motiveless murders strained credulity.
 The exonerated nurse did not believe that there had been any murders, and in a 2011 interview, she reiterated that the 1985 inquiry report had been incorrect in stating that many deaths during a rise in mortality on the ward (from one a week to five) had been deliberate homicides.
 Data from the investigation was sent to the US Centers for Disease Control and Prevention, which discovered that another nurse, Phyllis Trayner, was the only person who had been on duty for all 29 cases of death being examined.
 A commission of inquiry listed eight of the baby deaths as murder, with another 13 as highly suspicious.
-Even after the commission had started its work, another death apparently by digoxin poisoning occurred.
+Even after the commission had started its work, another death, apparently by digoxin poisoning, occurred.
 The commission decided not to take that into account.

 Trayner, who denied any impropriety in her behaviour on the ward, was questioned in televised inquiry hearings and resigned after the inquiry's report was published.

-It has later been suggested that leakage of a toxic chemical constituent of rubber tubing called MBT-2, known to be able to cause an allergic reaction and in some cases death, was the cause of some of the deaths.
-MBT-2 can easily be mistaken for digoxin by the usual tests for the latter substance.
-The case is listed by some authors as one of unsolved murders, but most researchers in the field of health care serial killers accept that there is little reason to believe that any murders took place.
-Claims of flawed testing, hasty police work, and scientific advancements have seriously challenged the conclusion of the enquiry that foul play was involved, and the whole case is referred to as a witch hunt.
+Legacy

+"Regina v.
+Nelles", a dramatization of Nelles' trial, aired in 1992 as an episode of CBC Television's anthology series Scales of Justice.